Goran-n/modern-saas-stack/packages/trpc/README.md

-# @kibly/trpc
+# @figgy/trpc

-Shared tRPC routers, procedures, and types for the Kibly API.
+Shared tRPC routers, procedures, and types for the Figgy API.

 ## Features